 Ingrained gender expectations and enabling behaviors of parishioners

-Pathways for legal, financial and emotional support for targeted female clergy
+Pathways for legal, financial and emotional support for targeted clergy women

 Trauma recovery and alternative career trajectories